 It is important to note that businesses are not protected by Ofgem's price cap and so have been facing significant increases in their energy bills over the past year.
-However, the Energy Bill Relief Scheme will be in place from 1st October 2022 - 31st March 2023 to support businesses over the winter.
-Although, whether this scheme will be continued after March remains uncertain.
+However, the Energy Bill Relief Scheme was in place from 1st October 2022 - 31st March 2023 to support businesses over the winter.
+In January of this year, the UK Government announced a new, less generous, Energy Bill Discount Scheme which will run from April 2023 - April 2024 for eligible non-domestic consumers, which includes third sector organisations, in Great Britain and Northern Ireland.